dsusco/tp.net-armageddon.org/_site/_units/vulcan-mega-bolter.md

 ---
-name: "Vulcan Mega-Bolter"
+name: Vulcan Mega-Bolter
-type: "CH"
+type: CH
-speed: "n/a"
+speed: n/a
-armour: "n/a"
+armour: n/a
-cc: "n/a"
+cc: n/a
-ff: "n/a"
+ff: n/a
 weapons:
   -
-    id: "vulcan-mega-bolter"
+    id: vulcan-mega-bolter
 ---